gargsaar/singlepage_website_ni/_posts/2019-02-01-my-brother-paternalistic-leader.markdown

 ---
 layout: post
-title:  "My youner brother is a leader"
+title:  "My younger brother is a leader"
 date:   2019-02-01
 ---
 One day while researching on different styles of leaderships, I learned about paternalistic style of leadership.